faezeh-kianimoravej/disaster-response-platform/backend-app/chat-service/README.md

 #### 1. Create Chat Group

-Creates a new chat group for an incident.
+Creates a new chat group for an incident. **Note**: Only one chat group can exist per incident.
+If a chat group already exists for the incident, the existing group is returned instead of creating a duplicate.

 **Endpoint**: `POST /api/chat/groups`